MaslovaEV/cloudstack-ui/docs/source/CSUI-Firewall.rst

 --------------
 ..
 Contents::

 The *Virtual Machines* -> *Firewall* section allows managing security groups that are used for isolating traffic to virtual machines.
+A security group is a group of VMs that filter their incoming and outgoing traffic according to a set of rules.

 .. figure:: _static/Firewall_Overview.png